-- 1. Course critical to assessment: None - Distinction/Merit borderline (scheme paragraph 5.3.2): From the 2011/12 session, classification for students with mark profiles falling into this range will be determined according to an aggregate formula: a Distinction if the student has achieved an aggregate score of 270. - 3.
+- 1. Course critical to assessment: None - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
 Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.